 Treasury Notes Definition

-A treasury note, also known as a t note, is a U.S. government debt security that is generally intermediate in terms of its maturity. t-notes generally have a maturity of one to ten years, and pay coupons as well as principal when they mature, just like regular corporate bonds.
+The treasury notes definition, also known as t notes, is a U.S. government debt security that is generally intermediate in terms of its maturity.
+T notes generally have a maturity of one to ten years, and pay coupons as well as principal when they mature, just like regular corporate bonds.

 Treasury Notes (t Notes) Explained